home-assistant/home-assistant.io/source/_integrations/linear_garage_door.markdown

 ## Light

-Lights on your garage door will be appear as lights.
+Lights on your garage door will appear as lights.